illusionsec/archive/README.md

-Welcome to the RootSec Archive, your ultimate resource for DDOS tools, scanners, botnets, exploits, and more.
+Welcome to illusionsec the Archive, your ultimate resource for DDOS tools, scanners, botnets, exploits, and more.
 Our archive includes:

 Mirai Edits: Private and Public Versions
 QBot Edits: Private and Public Versions